Too Good to be True:

-The complaint raises three serious issues:
+The complaint raises three serious concerns:

 ComplaintS to the ACCC and Ad standars